-Each year companies offer what is called “Open Enrollment” to employees when customizations and changes can be made to benefits packages.
-Open Enrollment windows typically happen in the fall time and are a great opportunity for you to make adjustments based on changes in life circumstances, new goals or plans for your future, and more.
-During this conversation we provide some context behind the Open Enrollment process, give some insight and guidelines of the major areas you should evaluate, and how to make the changes that are best for you and your family.
+Each year companies offer what is called “Open Enrollment” to employees when customizations and changes can be made to their benefit elections.
+Open enrollment windows typically occur in the fall and are a great opportunity to make adjustments based on changes in life circumstances, new goals or plans for your future, and more.
+During this conversation we provide some context behind the open enrollment process, give some insight and guidelines of the major employee benefit areas you should evaluate, and explain how to make the changes that are best for you and your family.

 Outline of this episode

-- Health insurance is typically the most vital part of benefits selections [3:45]
+- Health insurance is typically the most vital part of benefit selections [3:45]

 - Disability insurance options to be considered [13:28]

-- Why retirement options may need to be updated during Open Enrollment [16:41]
+- Why retirement savings may need to be updated during open enrollment [16:41]

 - Ancillary benefits you may want to update [19:01]

-Open Enrollment is the time each year when employers “open” the benefits options for employees to make changes or adjustments as they desire.
-Health Insurance, Group Disability, optional Life Insurance, and more could be a part of the benefits package to which you are able to make changes.
-The exact dates of the Open Enrollment period will be different for each employer but it typically takes place in September or October of each year.
+Open enrollment is the time each year when employers “open” the benefits options for employees to make changes or adjustments as they desire.
+Health insurance, group disability, optional life insurance, and more could be a part of the benefits package to which you are able to make changes.
+The exact dates of the open enrollment period will be different for each employer, but it typically takes place in September, October, or November of each year.

-The Open Enrollment period tends to be short, so it’s a good idea to prepare ahead of time so you can make the changes that benefit you the most.
-There are three main resources you’ll need to get prepared: your Employee’s Benefits Guide (provided by your employer), your most recent pay stub, and the current options and costs for benefits for the upcoming year.
+The open enrollment period tends to be short, so it’s a good idea to prepare ahead of time so you can make the changes that benefit you the most.
+There are three main resources you’ll need to get prepared: your employee benefits guide (provided by your employer), your most recent pay stub, and the current options and costs for benefits for the upcoming year.
 Beyond that, you may want to have some scratch paper on hand to do a few quick calculations as you assess your needs in some of the benefits areas.

 Reviewing your Health Insurance options during Open Enrollment

 Health Insurance options are one of the biggest perks provided by employers and can have a substantial impact on your finances.
-Typically there are three options provided by employers and each offers different features, deductibles, co-pays, providers, and premium cost options.
+Typically there are three options provided by employers and each offers different features, deductibles, co-pays, providers, and premium costs.
 Let’s consider the three main options:

 PPO plans are the most expensive option and are typically more flexible.
-They allow for more choices on your part in terms of deductibles, choices of services, and more.
+They allow for more choices on your part in terms of deductibles, access to providers, and more.

-HMO plans are at the least expensive end of the spectrum and tend to have less flexibility, more restrictions, and may require referrals from your primary care physician in order to go to specialists or to receive special services.
+HMO plans are at the least expensive end of the spectrum and tend to have less flexibility, more restrictions, and may require referrals from your primary care physician in order to see specialists or receive special services.

 There is typically a third option of some kind that is priced somewhere in the middle and offers a mixture of what we’ve described for PPO and HMO plans.